austinfsmith/IlliadShippingNotificationAddon/README.md

 # IlliadShippingNotificationAddon

-Sends notifications for loans in Request Sent which have a due date assigned.
+This is an ILLiad server addon which sends notifications for loans with a status of Request Sent, and which have a due date assigned.

-This is an ILLiad server addon.
-For information on installing and configuring server addons, see https://prometheus.atlas-sys.com/display/ILLiadAddons/Installing+and+Configuring+Server+Addons .